Regression-based proximal causal inference for right-censored time-to-event data: Univariate NCO and unmeasured confounder

 By Result~\ref{result:second-stage}, if we can somehow estimate $E(U\mid A, Z, X)$, then the parameter of interest $\beta_A$ can be estimated by additive hazards regression with predictors $A$, $X$ and $E(U\mid A, Z, X)$.

-Under a standard model specification, suppose further that $E(U\mid A, Z, X)$ follows a linear model: \begin{assumption}[Linear mean model for $U$] \end{assumption} We defer to Appendix S2, the more general case where $E(U\mid A, Z, X)=\gamma(A, Z, X)$ is modeled more flexibly allowing for non-linearity and interactions involving $A$, $Z$ or $X$, by incorporating say spline basis functions of the variables~\supercite{de1972calculating}.
+Under a standard model specification, we further suppose that $E(U\mid A, Z, X)$ follows a linear model: \begin{assumption}[Linear mean model for $U$] \end{assumption} We defer to Appendix S2, the more general case where $E(U\mid A, Z, X)=\gamma(A, Z, X)$ is modeled more flexibly allowing for non-linearity and interactions involving $A$, $Z$ or $X$, by incorporating say spline basis functions of the variables~\supercite{de1972calculating}.

 Inspired by the two-stage-least-squares approach in \textcite{tchetgen2020introduction}, our approach for estimating $E(U\mid A, Z, X)$ leverages the NCO $W$ -- we obtain an estimator of the latter using either a linear, multiplicative or additive hazards regression model for $W$ conditional on $(A,Z,X)$, depending on $W$'s data type.
 In each case, we establish that under our model specification, the fitted value for $W$ recovers $E(U\mid A, Z, X)$ up to a linear transformation and therefore the former can be used as a substitute for the latter in the additive hazards regression model for the primary outcome together with $(A, X)$ to produce consistent estimators of $\beta_A$ and $\beta_X$.
-Before we proceed, we need another assumption about the censoring mechanism: \begin{assumption}[Conditionally independent censoring] $C\indep T\mid A, X, Z$. \end{assumption}

-Assumption~\ref{assump:censoring} is a standard assumption in survival analysis literature and states that given the observed treatment and other covariates, the potential censoring time $C$ and time-to-event $T$ are conditionally independent~\textcite{laan2003unified, rotnitzky2005inverse}.